sybila/boolean-network-sketches/README.md

 - types of influences (such as monotonicity or essentiality), from which we can derive properties of update functions
 - partially specified update functions

 The dynamic properties are given in a form of a HCTL formula (formulae format is described in detail [here](https://github.com/sybila/biodivine-hctl-model-checker)).
-Some formulae can be (partially) generated from data.
+Formulae used in experiments are (partially) generated from data on the run.

 ## Benchmark Models and Pre-Computed Results

 All the models used for the evaluation (and some more) are in the `benchmark_models` directory.
 Each model has its own subdirectory.

-Models used for the case studies are in the sub-folders `case_study_arabidopsis` and `case_study_TLGL`.
+Models used for the case studies are in the sub-folders `case_study_TLGL` and `case_study_arabidopsis`.
 These sub-folders contain all the model variants in aeon format, metadata, encoded attractor states.
 They also contain files with the raw outputs from corresponding binaries and summarization of update functions of resulting candidates.

-The running example from the paper is in `small_example` subdirectory.
-There is the starting aeon model, the formulae, and the results (including the single consistent network).
+The running example from the paper is in the `small_example` subdirectory.
+There is the starting aeon model, the HCTL formulae used, and the results (including the single consistent network).

 The sub-folders with models used for scalability evaluation contain four files each:
 - `model_concrete.aeon` - a fully specified model with which we started
-- `model_parametrized.aeon` - parametrized version of the same model used for the sketch
+- `model_parametrized.aeon` - a parametrized version of the same model used for the sketch
-- `attractor_states.txt` - collection of encoded synthetic attractor data
+- `attractor_states.txt` - a collection of encoded synthetic attractor data
 - `results.txt` - resulting output from the corresponding binary (see below)
-- `metadata.txt` - links to source of the model and a publication
+- `metadata.txt` - links to the model's source and publication

 ## Binaries and scripts for experiments

-You can either use prepared Bash wrapper scripts to re-run the experiments, or run them directly using compiled Rust binaries.
+You can either use prepared Bash wrapper scripts to re-run the experiments, or run them directly by compiling and executing the Rust programmes.

 ### Bash scripts

-We have prepared four Bash scripts which encompass the compilation and execution of the underlying rust code.
+We have prepared four Bash scripts which encompass the compilation and execution of the underlying Rust code.
-Scripts `run_case_study_1.sh` and `run_case_study_2.sh` run the corresponding case studies - for each case study, two computations are executed, corresponding to 2 sketch versions from the paper.
+Scripts `run_case_study_1.sh` and `run_case_study_2.sh` run the corresponding case studies - for each case study, two computations are executed, corresponding to the two respective sketch variants from the paper.
-To execute the evaluation of all scalability benchmarks, one by one, use `run_scalability_benchmarks.sh`.
+To execute the evaluation of all scalability benchmarks one by one, use `run_scalability_benchmarks.sh`.
-The all-encompassing script `run_all_experiments.sh` runs all these experiments, one after another.
+The all-encompassing script `run_all_experiments.sh` runs all these experiments (both case studies and all benchmarks), one after another.
 Scripts are executed as usual:

 ```
 ./run_case_study_1.sh